adrianbj/TableCsvImportExport/README.md

 // export as CSV if csv_export=1 is in url if($input->get->csv_export==1){
    $modules->get('ProcessTableCsvExport'); // load module
-   // delimiter, enclosure, file extension, multiple values separator, names in first row
+   // field name, delimiter, enclosure, file extension, multiple values separator, names in first row, columns to export, selector(filter) string
+   // columns to export can be index starting at 1, or column names
-   $page->fields->tablefield->exportCsv(',', '"', 'csv', ',', true);
+   $page->exportTableCsv('table_field_name', ',', '"', 'csv', ',', true, array('col1', 'col2'), 'year=2017');
 }
 // display content of template with link to same page with appended csv_export=1 else{